 By Ahmad Adedimeji Amobi

-When Saadu Yusuf Olatunji graduated from the faculty of education at the University of Ilorin in 2012, he didn’t know he would end up his first-degree certificate wouldn’t play any part in getting him a job.
+When Saadu Yusuf Olatunji graduated from the faculty of education at the University of Ilorin in 2012, he didn’t know his first-degree certificate wouldn’t play any part in getting him a job.
 Now 32, he says that had he known what he knows now, he wouldn’t have bothered pursuing his second degree.